arcus/education_fellows/reproducibility.md

 ### Reproducibility

-You may hear the terms **"reproducibility"** and/or **"replicability"**.
-Jargon varies by field and you may see either or both terms to refer to similar problems -- the inability to precisely redo analyses on original data or to carefully apply the original methods to new data.
+You may hear the terms **"reproducibility"** and/or **"replicability"**, depending on context.
+Jargon varies by field and you may see either or both terms used to refer to similar goals: the ability to (1) precisely redo analyses on original data to confirm the original findings or (2) to carefully apply the original methods to new data to confirm findings in a different dataset.
 Here, I follow what is becoming more customary and using the term "reproducible" to refer to both efforts.

 The **"reproducibility crisis"** refers to the problem in peer-reviewed research in which studies *cannot* be reproduced or replicated because of insufficient information, or in which studies *fail* to be reproduced or replicated because of preventable problems in the initial research.
 This is problematic because it means wasted time and money, reduced public trust in science, unverifiable claims, and lost chances for scientific consensus.